yaasiin-ayeva/footix/README.md

 # FOOTIX-DATA-CENTER
 An api to structure data for football tournaments in order to study some recursive variables

-# Steps to run this project in development mode:
+# Steps to run this project:

 1. Run :
 ```bash